antocuni/antocuni.github.io/blog/posts/2025/07-claude-bashrc/index.md

 # Claude code modified my .bashrc without asking?

 !!! note "Note"
     This is not the classical post about running `claude` in YOLO mode and then complaining that it damaged the system.
-I have reasons to think that `claude` automatically modified my `.bashrc` without asking my permission and without notifying me of the change.
+I have reasons to think that `claude` automatically modified my `.bashrc` to remove a line `alias claude=...` without asking my permission and without notifying me of the change.

 <!-- more -->